-Under certain collaborative arrangements, the Company is entitled to reimbursement of certain R&D expenses.
+As noted above, under certain collaborative arrangements the Company is entitled to reimbursement of certain R&D expenses.
 Activities under collaborative arrangements for which the Company is entitled to reimbursement are considered to be collaborative activities under the scope of ASC 808.
 For these units of account, the Company does not analogize to ASC 606 or recognize revenue.
 The Company records reimbursement payments received from its collaboration partners as reductions to R&D expense.